-BUS 2223 Machine Transcription I
+BUS 2223 Medical Transcription I

 Pre-requisite: BUS 0903.
-Introduces the student to the skills needed to properly format medical documentation such as history and physical reports, operative reports, discharge summaries, etc. Provides training in the transcribing of documents from recordings using a microcomputer and transcription machine.
+Introduces the student to the skills needed to properly format medical documentation such as history and physical reports, operative reports, discharge summaries, etc. Provides training in the transcribing of medical documents from MP3 audio files using the microcomputer.